Responsibility in Nukula

 Our whole sustainability story relies on the toilet!
 In 1995, we bought the Piilililä farm, which Nukula took over.
 The Main building lacked an indoor toilet and the outdoor toilet was not comfortable to enter in the autumn dark.
 So our first building project was an indoor toilet.
 A dry toilet, I said, and so it was done.
 It was such an insightful decision that as we progressed with the renovation of the premises, all the buildings were fitted with water-saving ecological dry toilets.
 The Lumous accommodation building has four customer rooms, each with a dry toilet, where the water from our spring well comes to the sink, hot and cold.
 The collective dry toilet in the Main building serves the clients of the two accommodation rooms.
 In 2012 we completed our private main building with dry toilets.
 There are now 13 dry toilets in the area.
 I wouldn’t give them up at any price!
 One problem has arisen from the point of view of Finnish men.
 They complain that dry toilets are a challenge.
 When using the toilet, they too have to sit on the toilet with all their troubles.
 Could this be the reason for the inconvenience?

 We do not measure our consumption of water.
 The water comes from our inexhaustible spring.
 All in all, we are sure to save quite a lot of water thanks to dry toilets.
 We also collect rainwater for watering the lawn and flowers.
-Our traditional sauna also saves well water and its pumping, thanks to a hand pump and the water from the great Lake Päijänne from late May to early September.
+Our traditional sauna also conserves well water.
+Water from the rugged Lake Päijänne is pumped into the sauna from late May through early September.

 We closely monitor energy consumption on an ongoing basis.
 The installation of geothermal heating freed up our energy for other tasks, but above all it reduced our carbon footprint by a huge amount.
 It has also been one of our most important measures to mitigate climate change.
 The recent surge in electricity and electricity prices to staggering levels has forced us to find new solutions.
 The wood-burning stove and the baking oven have been in heavy use on both sides of Christmas.
 Not very responsible, perhaps, but … At the beginning of 2023, we decided to buy solar panels to reduce our electricity bill and, above all, to increase our responsibility.
-It was an excellent decision, but not without challenges.
-The panels were ready to be field installed and connected in the autumn, but the challenge was our company’s inadequate electricity network.
-The solar panel producer had forgotten to inform the electricity company about the network reinforcement.
-The panels were probably already generating electricity by the end of the year, but unfortunately only for the crows.
-We had to wait until the last days of December for the electricity grid to be installed.
-The excellent thing about the network upgrade was that we had underground cable installed from a transformer a couple of kilometres away.
+It was an excellent decision.
+In 2025, solar panels generated 35.36% of the electricity we used.

 These considerations have also led to the study of wind turbines with a vertical rotor by Domestic Windside.
 The turbines are safe and virtually silent, with decibels below 5 dB, and do not emit infrasound, which is dangerous for humans and animals.
 The manufacturer says that the turbines are entirely sustainable. https://windside.com/.This is one of the sustainability pledges Nukula is now making.

 If we need more heavy machinery and equipment than a hammer and chainsaw, we hire it or buy the service from a contractor with machinery.
 In our small machine range, we have gradually moved to battery-powered machines.
 This is done as and when the old machine no longer works and cannot be repaired.
-We already have a battery-powered leaf blower, chainsaw and trimmer.
-There are plans to buy a battery-powered lawnmower at the beginning of the summer.
-These practical applications will have a real impact on the economy, the environment and social equality.
-The battery-powered chainsaw starts easily at the push of a button!
+Today, battery-powered leaf blowers, chainsaws, and trimmers are already in use.
+These practical applications have a real impact on the economy, the environment, and social equality.
+A battery-powered chainsaw starts up easily with the push of a button!

 Small and large implementations